cURL: Security Warning! Several IT vulnerabilities reported - Breaking Latest News

 -

 If you have any further questions or are uncertain, please contact your responsible administrator.
-IT security officers should regularly check when the IT security warning affected manufacturers makes a new security update available.
+IT security managers should regularly check when the manufacturing company makes a new security update available.

 At this point there are further links with information about bug reports, security fixes and workarounds.